isabella232/advertising-cloud.en/help/dsp/reports/report-about.md

 * Pre-configured Report Templates

-    * **Custom:** This is a blank template you can use to create your own custom report using most dimensions and metrics.
+    * **Custom:** This report is a blank template you can use to create your own custom report using most dimensions and metrics.
 Conversion, Device, Geo, and Site reports are variations of this template with pre-selected columns and dimensions for their respective use cases.

     * **Billing:** Use this report to understand key billing metrics like spend metrics for media billing by campaign.